-Spacey responded to Rapp's allegations via Twitter Sunday night, writing that he doesn't remember the moment Rapp describes, but that if it did happen, "I owe him the sincerest apology for what would have been deeply inappropriate drunken behavior."
+Spacey responded to Rapp's allegations via Twitter on Sunday night, writing that he doesn't remember the moment Rapp describes but that if it did happen, "I owe him the sincerest apology for what would have been deeply inappropriate drunken behavior."

 It's what he said next, however, that really has the LGBTQ community on edge.
 "This story has encouraged me to address other things about my life," Spacey wrote.
 "I have loved and had romantic encounters with men throughout my life, and I choose now to live as a gay man."

-Pedophilia has long been conflated with queer sexuality, especially for gay men, and was once used to keep gay people from being teachers or boy scout troop leaders or in other roles where they'd have authority over children.
-Though we seem to have mostly gotten away from this misconception — the number of Americans who believed gay people are dangerous to children dropped from 70% in 1970 to 19% in 1999 — LGBTQ people are worried Spacey's coming out refuels this argument.
+Paedophilia has long been conflated with queer sexuality, especially for gay men, and was once used to keep gay people from being teachers or boy scout troop leaders or other roles where they'd have authority over children.
+Though we seem to have mostly gotten away from this misconception — the number of Americans who believe gay people are dangerous to children dropped from 70% in 1970 to 19% in 1999 — LGBTQ people are worried Spacey's coming out refuels this argument.

 Others, like GLAAD president and CEO Sarah Kate Ellis, are worried that Spacey's coming out will overshadow Rapp's story.